TGDivy/TGDivy/README.md

 ## 💬🌞

-> By failing to prepare, you are preparing to fail. ~ Benjamin Franklin
+> Monsters are real, and ghosts are real too.
+They live inside us, and sometimes, they win. ~ Stephen King

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )